-While restrictions remain in place for metropolitan Melbourne, it will be the responsibility of the event organiser to ensure attendees abide by the current Victorian Government directions.
+It is the responsibility of the event organiser to ensure attendees at any event abide by the current Victorian Government directions.

 Kingston is home to a range of fantastic parks, open spaces and community halls that are available for you to use and enjoy.
 We actively encourage local and community events to be held on land owned or managed by Council.